 To find the appropriate contraceptive methods of your choice, visit www.findmymethod.org

-What is the MVA equipment used during the procedure
+The manual vacuum aspiration (MVA) equipment used during the procedure

 Manual vacuum aspiration (MVA) involves the use of a convenient, handheld device called an Ipas.
 The Ipas is a silent, suction device that is used to aspirate the pregnancy.
 More information about the Ipas device can be found here.

-Most commons side effects of the MVA
+Most commons side effects of the vacuum aspiration abortions

-Risks of complications of the MVA
+Risks of complications of the vacuum aspiration abortions

 These risks are very small when the procedure is performed by a trained clinician, but they are important to know when consenting to a procedure.

 A routine vacuum aspiration abortion procedure without complications does not lead to future infertility.